HMM 10 – 12 – 2020: Indigenous Peoples’ Day

 Hello Capital Region!
 This is the Hudson Mohawk Magazine on WOOC-LP 105.3 FM Troy and WOOS-LP 98.9 FM Schenectady broadcasting from The Sanctuary for Independent Media in Troy, NY.

 On Indigenous Peoples Day, we honor and celebrate Indigenous communities.

-For this reason, the Hudson Mohawk Magazine is dedicating our show today to Indigenous voices by spotlighting our podcast series: “Indigenous Voices at the Intersection of Environmental & Social Justice,” produced by Anna Steltenkamp.
-The series is available at: https://www.mediasanctuary.org/indigenous-voices-at-the-intersection-of-environmental-social-justice-podcast-series/
+For this reason, the Hudson Mohawk Magazine is dedicating our entire show today to Indigenous voices by spotlighting our podcast series: “Indigenous Voices at the Intersection of Environmental & Social Justice,” produced by Anna Steltenkamp.

 The series seeks to decolonize and diversify the voice of media by prioritizing the voices of Indigenous leaders, as well as Indigenous-led organizations and initiatives, that are working to achieve environmental and social justice within their own communities and throughout the world.